 Physical therapy (PT) is care that aims to ease pain and help you function, move, and live better.
 You may need it to: Relieve pain.
 Improve movement or ability.
 Prevent or recover from a sports injury.

 60 minute therapy session $130

-We accept major medical insurance and VA benefits for massage therapy and acupuncture patients.
-In order to best serve you for insurance billing, click on the link below to verify your policy benefits and completing the online form.
+We accept major medical insurance and VA benefits for massage therapy, physical therapy, and acupuncture patients.
+In order to best serve you for insurance billing, click on the link below to verify your policy benefits by completing the online form.
 We will contact you as soon as the benefits are established.
 For veterans, contact your coordinator/physician for authorization, state that you would like to be treated at Riviera Spa Massage, and we will contact you to reserve your appointments.

 Gait training can help improve your ability to stand and walk.
 Your doctor may recommend gait training if you've had an illness or injury that affects your ability to get around.
 It may help you gain independence in walking, even if you need an adaptive device.

 Neuromuscular re-education is a technique used to restore normal body movement patterns.
 Your nerves and muscles work together to produce movement.
 Nerves send signals between your muscles and your brain about where, when and how fast to move.

 Manual therapy is a specialized form of physical therapy delivered with the hands as opposed to a device or machine.
 In manual therapy, practitioners use their hands to put pressure on muscle tissue and manipulate joints in an attempt to decrease back pain caused by muscle spasm, muscle tension, and joint dysfunction..